 Enlisting a professional to prepare your taxes can help ensure that your return is completed in the best possible way—and potentially reduce your tax bill.
 But finding a tax preparer who best fits for your needs can be a challenge.
 Only four states—California, Maryland, New York and Oregon—hold paid tax preparers to a mandatory standard, meaning that in most states preparers can operate without any license or training.
+A few others—Connecticut, Illinois and Nevada—are moving in this direction.
 And even if someone is well-trained, you need to determine whether he or she is experienced, skillful and cost-conscious enough to be a good choice.

 Here are important questions to ask of a tax preparer you’re considering hiring…

 - What is your preparer tax ID number?
 By law, anyone paid to prepare a federal tax return must have a valid preparer tax identification number (PTIN), which indicates that he/she is registered with the IRS.
 If a preparer doesn’t have this number, walk away.
 Even if he/she does, keep in mind that a valid PTIN only legally allows someone to prepare your tax return.
 It does not signify any kind of expertise.

 - Are you a certified public accountant (CPA), attorney (JD) or enrolled agent (EA) with an active certification or license?
 Any of these designations not only denotes that the preparer is a licensed professional with formal training, but also gives you a means of recourse if the preparer acts improperly.
 An attorney could be disbarred…a CPA could lose his accounting license…and an EA could be suspended from practice if he is found to have filed a fraudulent return on your behalf.
 If the preparer doesn’t have one of these designations, look for help elsewhere.